GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   </div>
 </div>

-Listing a crosswalk in this playbook may be unable to keep up with the latest operating system and browser updates, so public tools are recommended for verification and testing.
+Public tools are recommended for verification and testing.

 1.	[https://webauthn.io/](https://webauthn.io/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a Cisco / FIDO Alliance sponsored website to test WebAuthn.
 It also includes shared libraries and languages used to implement WebAuthn in web applications.
 2.	[https://webauthn.me/](https://webauthn.me/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} is a Auth0 sponsored website to test and debug WebAuthn.
 It also includes a compatibility chart of which operating systems and browsers support platforms and roaming authenticators.